PandoraMission/pandora-ref/README.md

 4. Replace the file in the `src/pandoraref/data/`.
 5. Where appropriate, update the README for each file.
 6. In this modules `__init__.py` file, ensure that the product name is correct in the loading class.
 If you have added a new file or changed a name, make sure to update the class.
 7. In this modules `pyproject.py` file update the version number.
-Follow this convention

-- Updating information within this package (e.g. readmes, docstrings): update patch number
-- Updating data within files, but not changing any file structure: update patch number
-- Updating data and changing the file structure (e.g. adding or removing headers or extensions): update minor version number
-- Adding or removing data products entirely: update major version number
+Follow the rules below.
 8. Update the CHANGELOG for this package.

 You may update multiple data products at once, but if you make any changes to this repository you must update the version number of this package.